QuantV2X: A Fully Quantized Multi-Agent System for Cooperative Perception: Conclusion

 \section{Conclusion}

 In this work, we introduce QuantV2X, a fully quantized multi-agent system designed to tackle the system-level inefficiencies prevalent in cooperative perception.
-QuantV2X achieves substantial reductions in cumulative system latency and communication overhead while maintaining competitive perception performance relative to an ideal full-precision baselines.
+QuantV2X achieves substantial reductions in cumulative system latency and communication overhead while maintaining competitive perception performance relative to ideal full-precision baselines.
 Our findings highlight the potential of quantized multi-agent systems as a practical and scalable solution for resource-constrained deployment for V2X cooperative perception.

-\textbf{Limitation and Future Work.} While QuantV2X achieves strong performance, certain model architectures, such as V2X-ViT~\citep{xu2022v2x}, exhibit significant degradation under aggressive quantization.This suggests the importance of developing quantization-aware architectures explicitly tailored for low-bit inference.
+We advocate for reframing cooperative perception research around system-level efficiency, latency, and deployability, a perspective we show is critical for transitioning V2X from research prototypes to scalable real-world deployment.
 As future directions, we aim to deploy QuantV2X in real-world Cellular-V2X testbeds to conduct comprehensive evaluations under practical deployment conditions.